Agriculture and Other Legislation Amendment Bill 2019

 Vote on a motion

-This division appears to relate to a procedural motion from another part of the sitting day.
+This division relates to a procedural motion from another part of the sitting day, not the Agriculture bill debate.
 The Agriculture bill debate was adjourned without a vote being taken in this section.

 Defeated43 ayes – 47 noes2020-02-05